surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### macOS

-On Mac, Surge XT is delivered as a 64-bit Plug-in Instrument for both the Audio Unit (AU) and VST Plug-in interfaces (VST3).
+On Mac, Surge XT is delivered as a 64-bit Plug-in Instrument for the Audio Unit (AU), VST3, and CLAP plug-in interfaces.

 System Requirements: